Trbuhozborac/Trbuhozborac/README.md

 ### Nemanja Pilipović 👋
-## I'm a Software Developer !
+## I'm a Software Engineer !
-- 🔭 The programming languages that i mostly use are JS and C#
+- 🔭 The programming languages that I mostly use are JS and C#
-- 🌱 I’m currently learning Nest.js js development
+- 🌱 I’m currently learning Nest.js development
-- 🥅 2022 Goals: Learn Next.js 🤣
+- 🥅 2025 Goals: Get more familiar with Amazon Web Services (AWS)
-- ⚡ I love playing football and playing video games
+- ⚡ I love playing football, reading and playing video games

 <p>
   <a href="https://github.com/Trbuhozborac" class="rich-diff-level-one">